The Consumer Intelligence Blog - Infegy

 Analyze Influencers and Influencer Campaigns with These Social Metrics

-You might be asking: How can you analyze influencers better?
-What analysis can be done to better prove the success of influencer campaigns?
+How can we use influencer analysis to better prove the success of their campaigns?

-1. Are your influencers influencing the consumers of your brand in the way you want them to?
+1. Are your influencers marketing to the consumers of your brand in the way you want them to?

 2. Is the message they’re giving in their post the correct based on the ask?

-3. When you analyze the comments on the post, are they responding in a way that helps you determine if your message resonated?
+3. When you analyze the comments on the post, are they responding in a way to determine that your message has resonated?

-4. Are you seeing an overall lift in key metrics for your brand?
+4. Are we seeing an overall lift in key metrics for our brand?

-Engagement metrics with social listening go much further than basic social media tools.
-Yes, it’s nice to be thumb-stopping or get a ton of likes on your Instagram influencer campaigns.
-But what you want to know is who is talking, what people are saying, and why.
+Engagement Engagement metrics with social listening go much further than basic social media monitoring tools.
+Yes, it’s nice to be scroll-stopping or get a ton of likes on your Instagram influencer campaigns.
+But what you want to know is: who is talking, what people are saying, and why.

 Engagement metrics provided by social listening go the extra mile to bring you actionable insight.
 Here’s a guide to the engagement metrics you’ll need to step up your influencer game: